 George was also named on St. Mark’s Church Connah’s Quay.
 Roll of Honour

 This year, (2016), Viv and Eif Williams from flintshirewarmemorials.com arranged another wonderful visit to Flanders and also took us, in Popoeringe, to a condemned cell and the place of execution similar to what George would have suffered, which we all found very sad and really heartbreaking.
 We saw one cell with graffiti written by some poor soul and in the other one, we looked through the small window in the door and there was a hologram of a soldier, sitting and standing by the window, giving us a little insight into how it was, which of course we can never really understand.
 We then went into the courtyard where there is a replica of the post that the soldier would have been tied to and the sandbags behind.
 Our hearts went out to all the soldiers who had found themselves in this position, really horrendous.
 What was really telling were chicken’s feet marks embedded in the cobbles leading to the quadrangle of Poperinge Town Hall where they were executed, which the men would have seen as they walked out to be executed.
-Many thanks to David Rowe for this haunting photograph.
+Many thanks to David Rowe for the haunting photograph below.

 George is mentioned in the book “Blindfold and Alone,” British Military Executions in the Great War by Cathryn Corns and John Hughes-Wilson, Chapter 12, page 139, where he is said to have been the first man executed for ‘quitting his post’.
 The first man to be found guilty of the same offence was a Pte.
 Cunningham of the Essex Regiment and he was sentenced to death on the 1st January 1915 for quitting his post on two occasions.
 His sentence, however, was commuted to ten years’ penal servitude.
 The book also adds that at the end of 1914 several men had been sentenced to death for quitting their posts, but none had been executed.